Contractor Insurance Cost in 2026: Why No Online Number Fits Your Business

 These ranges assume a clean claims history.
 If you’ve had losses in the past three years, expect to pay 20–40% more until those claims age off your record.

 Here’s the thing.
-Honestly, most contractors I talk to are overinsured on GL and underinsured on workers’ comp.
+Honestly, most contractors we talk to are overinsured on GL and underinsured on workers’ comp.
 They’ll carry $2M/$4M GL limits when $1M/$2M would satisfy every GC contract they sign — but then they’ll cheap out on WC and end up with gaps that could bankrupt them.

 Want to know your exact cost?